basak/glacier-cli/README.md

 Integration with git-annex
 --------------------------

-Using glacier-cli via git-annex is the easiest way to use Amazon Glacier from the CLI.
+Using glacier-cli via [git-annex][git-annex] is the easiest way to use Amazon Glacier from the CLI.

 git-annex integration is currently experimental and uses git-annex's [special remote hooks](http://git-annex.branchable.com/special_remotes/hook/).